"Call the Midwife"

-A: Most risk factors will not prevent you from using midwifery care, but we do have strict guidelines for what conditions will risk you out of using our home birth services.
-These include twins, breech presentation, labor before 37 weeks gestation, labor after 42 weeks gestation, and certain medical conditions including insulin dependent diabetes, thyroid disorders, hypertension, etc. We feel that these conditions are best cared for in a hospital setting with your midwives collaborating in care with physicians.
+A: Although most pregnancies progress normally, some pregnancies may present with risk factors that make a Home Birth less than optimal.
+We have guidelines for what conditions may risk you out of using our home birth services.
+These include labor before 37 weeks gestation, labor after 42 weeks gestation, and certain medical conditions including insulin dependent diabetes, thyroid disorders, hypertension, etc. We evaluate each woman individually however some risk factors are best cared for in a hospital setting with your midwives collaborating in care with physicians.
 Risk factors may also come up during labor that will necessitate being brought to a hospital for care.
 If you have any questions, we can discuss this with you personally at any of your visits throughout your pregnancy.

 Q: How is the baby’s heartbeat monitored during labor?

 A: The baby’s heartbeat is monitored throughout labor using a hand-held ultrasound device called a doppler.
 A midwife will listen intermittently depending on what stage of the labor you are in and how the baby is tolerating labor.
 The doppler can be used underwater during water births.
 We follow accepted national guidelines on prescribed intervals for listening to the heartbeat that are proven to be safe and efficient.
 If at any time we hear a heart rate that is non-reassuring, we would transfer to the hospital for continuous fetal monitoring.

 Q: Who examines my baby after birth?